ckeditor/ckeditor5-dev/packages/jsdoc-plugins/README.md

 ## Types of references

+The reference system is improved by the `lib/longname-fixer/longname-fixer.js` plugin.

+### Overview

 There're 2 types of references available inside JSDoc comments.
-External references work everywhere but have long names, so the `lib/longname-fixer/longname-fixer.js` plugin enables referencing using shorter names whenever it's possible.
+First of them are called `Full references`.
+They work everywhere but the con of using them are long names.
+The second ones are short references that can be used to point symbols that are present in the same file.

-### External references / Full references
+### Full references

-External references start with `module:`.
+Full references start with `module:`.
 The first part of that syntax needs to match the `@module` tag in the corresponding class.

 Here are a few examples:
 * `@param {module:command~Command}`
 * `{@link module:core/editor/editor~Editor editor}`
 * `@member {module:core/editor/editor~Editor}`

-### Internal references / Short references
+### Short references

-Short references to methods and properties are available when pointing to the same class or interface.
-These references **cannot** link to symbols inside another classes or interfaces even if they are in the same module.

-Here, two types of short references are available.
+There are two types of short references available.

-References starting with `#` are available for members and methods, e.g. `{@link #create}`.
+References starting with `#` are available for members methods and events, e.g. `{@link #create}`.
+These refs can be used to point members and methods inside the same class or interface.

-References starting with `~` are available for classes and interfaces, e.g. `{@link ~Editor}` but you can use them as well for the methods and members, e.g. `{@link ~Editor#create}`.
+References starting with `~` are available to point classes and interfaces, e.g. `{@link ~Editor}`. **There's a known issue with pointing things that are declared later, the full ref should be used then instead.**

 ```js
 class Editor {